rahatm0108/github-tutorial/README.md

 1. `cd ~/workspace`
 2. `mkdir filename`: Make a directory
 3. `cd filename`: change into your new file from workspace
+5. `git status`: to make sure you are in the right directory
 4. `git init`: intializes git in the directory

-**SSH key:** SSH keys statnds for secure shell and establishs a secure connection between your computer and GitHub
+**SSH key:** SSH keys statnds for secure shell and establishs a secure connection between your computer and GitHub what is an SSH key
 ---
 ## Repository Setup